 - Policy Handouts: Drafted handouts that consolidate policy issues and contact opportunities in efforts to concentrate support for bills and propositions that address homelessness among veterans.
 Information includes elected official’s contact information, sample letters and issue briefs.

 - United Way Collaboration: Worked with United Way of Greater Los Angeles to create marketing plan consisting of media materials and endorsements to encourage housing of homeless veterans and use of Veterans Affairs Supportive Housing (VASH) vouchers.

-Housing & Homelessness’ overall goal is to end veteran homelessness in Los Angeles.Download latest Housing & Homelessness Action Sheet.
+Housing & Homelessness’ overall goal is to end veteran homelessness in Los Angeles.Download the latest Housing & Homelessness Goal Sheet.